Rees Bird Count

 This link takes you to a DOC website with information and links that explain Jobs For Nature.

 Jobs For Nature - Greenstone and Caples Valleys

 $416,000 is being invested in additional stoat, possum and feral cat control in these two valleys on the north west side of Lake Wakatipu.
 This control work is estimated to employ six people across three years helping protect some of the country’s most vulnerable native species.

 Jobs For Nature - Southern Lakes Sanctuary

 We are delighted to be one of the local conservation groups that are foundation members of the Southern Lakes Sanctuary.
-The link below will take you to the Sanctuary website.

 The cost to bait all the river traps